Exceptional Responders Initiative: Questions and Answers

 - The patient, if still living, must have given appropriate consent for future research on their tumor tissue.
 If a patient is deceased, their tissue can be used for genomic analysis, unless a previous consent indicated their tissue could not be used for further research.

 - Available tumor tissue was collected prior to administration of the drug to which the exceptional response occurred.
 Ideally this would be just prior to treatment, but any prior tissue will be acceptable.
+The amount of tissue needs to be either a core biopsy or larger; fine needle aspirations will not provide enough tissue for analysis

 - Tumor treatment history, other than the drug to which the exceptional response occurred, will be collected if possible.